utkonos-ru/EnhancedRecyclerView/README.md

 ```

 ###  DiffUtils
 EnhancedRecyclerView provides the ability to conveniently work with DiffUtils.
-In this case you need to implement `ru.utkonos.enhanced_recycler_vew.Diffable` interface to your item data class.
+In this case you need to implement `ru.utkonos.enhanced_recycler_view.Diffable` interface to your item data class.

 By default, the diff is calculated based on the equality of instances of your item data class.
 But you can also minimize the difference by excluding fields that are not involved in the display.
 This can be done in a Kotlin-friendly manner using data classes.
-To do this, implement `ru.utkonos.enhanced_recycler_vew.DiffableWithSameClass` interface:
+To do this, implement `ru.utkonos.enhanced_recycler_view.DiffableWithSameClass` interface:
 ```kotlin
 data class MyItemDataClass(
     // Properties required for display